poliastro/poliastro/docs/source/user_guide.rst

 From classical orbital elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can also define a :py:class:`~poliastro.twobody.orbit.Orbit` using a set of
+We can also define an :py:class:`~poliastro.twobody.orbit.Orbit` using a set of
 six parameters called orbital elements.
 Although there are several of
 these element sets, each one with its advantages and drawbacks, right now
 poliastro supports the *classical orbital elements*: